 Other than choosing beneficiaries and the type of trust you want for them, taxes are the greatest concern when creating an estate plan.
 If you have a large estate, you may need to get a life insurance policy and life insurance trust to limit the costs of estate taxes for your beneficiaries.
 If your estate meets certain requirements, it will incur estate taxes and taxes for IRA distribution.
 Roth IRAs are an exception to income taxes for your beneficiaries, and may offer an answer to tax concerns.
 It’s best to meet with a financial planner and an attorney to choose the best solution for your estate.

-Do you have questions about your IRA and your estate plan?
-Contact LaCava Law Firm in St. Charles, IL by calling (630) 444-7504 or through our inquiry form to schedule a consultation and get the answers you’re seeking.
-An estate planning solution for your IRA is closer than you think with attorney Michael LaCava.
+If you aren’t sure how your IRA fits into your estate plan please contact LaCava Law Firm in Geneva, IL by calling (630) 444-7504,or through our inquiry form to schedule a free consultation and get the answers you’re seeking.